keith/git-pile/README.md

 # git-pile

 `git-pile` is a set of scripts for using a stacked-diff[^1] workflow with git & GitHub[^2].
-There are a lot of different trade-offs for how this can work, `git-pile` chooses to be mostly not-magical at the cost of being better at handling multiple commits that _don't conflict_ with each other instead of chains of pull requests affecting the same code.
+There are a lot of different trade-offs for how this can work, `git-pile` chooses to be mostly not-magical at the cost of being best at handling multiple commits that _don't conflict_ with each other instead of chains of pull requests affecting the same code.
 This approach was conceived by [Dave Lee](https://github.com/kastiglione) and I while working at Lyft, you can read more about that [here](https://kastiglione.github.io/git/2020/09/11/git-stacked-commits.html).

 [^1]: [This](https://jg.gg/2018/09/29/stacked-diffs-versus-pull-requests)